Zoltán Meskó (American football): Personal life

 Meskó is of Hungarian descent.
 In the mid-1990s, his parents, Mihály and Erzsébet Meskó, were highly educated engineers in Romania.
 The family supplemented its income selling homemade clothes in the market.
 His father was also a professional nine-pin bowler.
 On 8 May 1997, when Zoltán was 11, his family moved from his native Romania after Mihály Meskó won a United States Permanent Resident Card (green card) in the Diversity Immigrant Visa lottery for the single child family to move to the United States.
 The Meskós now have jobs that pay well.
 The family spent the first year and half in New York City before moving to Ohio for better jobs.
 Zoltán speaks Hungarian, Romanian, German and English and is conversant in Spanish.
 He learned to speak English by watching television.
 He was schooled at a German school in Timișoara, which was then Romania's second-largest city.
 His parents taught him Hungarian and he spoke Romanian with his friends.

 Meskó completed a Bachelor of Business Administration in finance and marketing from the University of Michigan's Ross School of Business in 2009.
 He completed a master's degree in sports management from the University of Michigan School of Kinesiology in April 2010.
 Meskó is Roman Catholic and wears a medallion of his patron saint, St. Anthony of Padua.
-In June 2013, he appeared on Barstool Sport's Bro Show, punting to the bloggers.
+In June 2013, he appeared on Barstool Sports's Bro Show with Dave Portnoy and Dan "Big Cat" Katz, punting to the bloggers.

 Meskó married his wife Haley in 2014.

 After retiring from the NFL, Meskó started Exero Labs with business partner Ben Rizzo, a company that aims to create devices attached to football helmets to make the game safer.
 They were featured on the NFL's technology startup competition "1st and Future" the weekend of Super Bowl LII.